Manicben/3DPrintSaviour/README.md

 Please note that the threshold values are subject to change upon further experimentation.
 They have been chosen purely based on experiment observations.

 ## Changelog
+### 12/06/2018
+* Printcontrol tweaked, lowered filament run-out score to 0.23.
+All affected tests have been redone.
 ### 11/06/2018
 * Printcontrol slightly tweaked.
 Start checking after layer 7.
 Breakage dev\_diff lowered to 0.10, Filament run-out deviance lowered to 0.28.
 All affected tests have been redone.
 ### 09/06/2018